 Once seared, move the roast to the cool side, and place the fennel and onion on the hot side.
 Cover the grill and allow the roast to cook for about 1 hour for a medium-rare 2-3 lb. roast.
 The temperature of the grill should be around 350°F.

 After 5 minutes, check the onion and fennel.
 You want to get them caramelized but not burnt.
 When one side is done, flip them to the other side and place the lid back on the grill.
 Check again after 5 minutes.
 When the fennel and onions have finished, remove them from the grill and cover them with foil on a plate.

 After about 45 minutes, check the roast temperature with a thermometer.
-You are looking for a rare temperature of 135°, medium.
-Be sure to check for doneness often because timing can vary depending on roast size and heat of the grill.
-The roast should be removed from the grill when it is approximately 5° below the desired temperature and then be allowed to set for 15 minutes before carving.
+You are looking for a temperature of 130°F. Be sure to check for doneness often because timing can vary depending on the roast size and heat of the grill.
+When this temperature is reached, remove the roast from the grill and allowed it to rest for 15 minutes before carving.